mildsunrise/cursed_gpu_linux/README.md

 ~~~

 The window is currently fixed at 800×600, and will display whatever is output by the guest (which may choose to disobey the recommended size) scaled up or down, without preserving aspect ratio.
 The window starts displaying a checkerboard pattern when no output is being displayed by the guest (either because it didn't yet set it up, or because it cleared it).
 It currently does not support client-side decorations, so if you are in Mutter (which refuses to implement server-side decorations) you'll just see a bare window.

+Disabling the VGPU also disables the virtio-input device, since there's no window to draw input events from.